eferrea/BCI-Master/README.md

 **Description of the BCI framework**

 BCImat is a Matlab GUI based program implementinhg a BCI decoder to decode movement intentions from intracortival neural activity and convert them into cursor movements via two types of interfaces:
-1. a simulated set of cosine tuned neurons for testing purposes,
+1. a simulated set of cosine tuned neurons for testing purposes (simulation mode),
-2. a real neural interface from Blackrock 128 channel recording system using the cbmex for real experiments.
+2. a real neural interface from Blackrock 128 channel recording system using the cbmex for real experiments (application mode).

 **Content of the package**